 Any treatment used to help fight the complications of osteoporosis should be thoroughly discussed with a qualified medical professional.
 There are some alternative and complementary steps that can be taken, such as investing in a quality alkaline water system.
 Some studies indicate that this type of water may decelerate bone loss.
-Be careful to avoid water ionizer scams, however.
+Be careful to avoid, however.
 Also, the use of some herbs such as black cohosh, which may discourage bone loss, and red clover, which may slow bone deterioration, is not proven to help osteoporosis, but some believe strongly in their healing properties.

 Although alternative therapies may bring some relief, there are drug therapies available which decreases bone reabsorption and even that enhances new bone growth.
 There are also drugs, such as Boniva and Fosamax, which harden bones and decrease fracture risks.
 Ideally, a person with osteoporosis will work closely with their physician to incorporate both alternative treatments and drug therapies to achieve the maximum quality of life possible.

 Osteoporosis is a serious disease of the bones which can lead to fractures and kyphosis.
 Incredibly, it is also entirely preventable.
 Good nutrition, adequate exercise, and a generally healthy lifestyle from an early age encourage dense bones.
 It is never too late to make these healthy changes.
 Even after the diagnosis of osteoporosis has been given, making positive and healthy changes in lifestyle will help to combat the disease.